Milk-Alkali Syndrome

 What are the causes of Milk-Alkali Syndrome?

 Milk-alkali syndrome is almost always caused by taking too many calcium supplements, usually in the form of calcium carbonate.
 Calcium carbonate is a common calcium supplement.
 It is often taken to prevent or treat bone loss (osteoporosis).
-Calcium carbonate is also an ingredient found in antacids (such as Tums).
+Calcium carbonate is also an ingredient found in many antacids (such as Tums).

 A high level of vitamin D in the body, such as from taking supplements, can worsen milk-alkali syndrome.